-It features ten Saturday seminars led by Berkeley historians, staff, graduate students, and alumni over Zoom in the spring and individualized one-on-one mentorship during the subsequent summer.
+It features a series of Friday seminars led by Berkeley historians, staff, graduate students, and alumni over Zoom in the spring and individualized one-on-one mentorship during the subsequent summer.

 The Pipeline Program is generously funded by a grant from Berkeley Office for Graduate Diversity.
 OGD offers many additional programs to support prospective and current students and we encourage you to check their website to learn more.